stitchfix/mab/README.md

 ### Bandit

 A `Bandit` consists of three components: a `RewardSource`, a `Strategy` and a `Sampler`.
-Users can provide their own implementations of each component, or use the Mab implementations.
+Mab provides implementations of each of these, but you are encouraged to implement your own as well!
+Each component is defined by single-method interface, making it relatively simple to fully customize a Mab bandit.

 Example: